v0.5.4

 -d '{"messages": [{"role": "user", "content": "Hello"}], "max_tokens": 50}'

-# Check acceptance rate stats
+# Check live stats

 $ tightwad proxy status